-- 14. Your audited financial statements for each year must be prepared on the basis of the Financial Reporting Standard 102 (FRS 102) and include all of the following3: - A 'Statement of financial position' (balance sheet). - Either a 'Statement of comprehensive income' incorporating profit or loss for the period and items of other comprehensive income; or a 'Statement of income and retained earnings'. - A 'Statement of changes in equity'. - A 'Statement of cash flows'. - Notes to the financial statements.
+- 10. Your audited financial statements for each year must be prepared on the basis of the Financial Reporting Standard 102 (FRS 102) or the International Reporting Standards (IFRS) and include all of the following:3 - a 'Statement of financial position' (balance sheet) - 'Statement of comprehensive income' incorporating profit or loss for the period and items of other comprehensive income - a 'Statement of changes in equity' or a 'Statement of income and retained earnings' or a 'Statement of changes in reserves' - a 'Statement of cash flows' - notes to the financial statements.

 Some businesses do not need to include all of the components set out above in their financial statements due to their size or legal form.
-However, your audited financial statements must contain all of the components set out above regardless of whether this is a legal requirement for your business or whether you have an exemption from including certain components (such as cash flow statements) in the accounts that you file with Companies House.
+However, your audited financial statements must contain all the components set out above regardless of whether this is a legal requirement for your business or whether you have an exemption from including certain components (such as cash flow statements) in the accounts that you file with Companies House.